 If starting with dried beans.
 Pre-soak your beans overnight, or at least 8 hours, in a large pot of water filled two to three inches above the beans.
 Drain and rinse well, set aside.
 After pre-soaking, different beans will need to cook and simmer for different times.
 Cranberry beans need 45 minutes or so cooking time, while northern beans & black eyed peas need about 1 – 2 hours.
 Follow this guide for further cooking times depending on your beans of choice: Cooking Beans

-In same pot you pre-soaked your beans in, add oil/water and heat over medium heat.
+Soup: In large pot, add oil/water and heat over medium heat.
 Add onion and cook until translucent, about 5 minutes.
 Add in garlic, carrots, thyme and sage cook another minute or so.
-Add in broth/water, beans, bay leaves, tomatoes, kale and red pepper flakes, bring to a boil, cover, reduce heat to low and simmer until beans are done (time varies depending on beans…my black eyed peas took just under 1 1/2 hours), stirring occasionally.
+Add in broth/water, beans, bay leaves, tomatoes and red pepper flakes, bring to a boil, cover, reduce heat to low and simmer until beans are done (time varies depending on beans…my black eyed peas took just under 1 1/2 hours), stirring occasionally.
 If using canned beans, add in when beans are called for and cook for 30 – 40 minutes, stirring occasionally.
+About 10 – 15 minutes before soup is done, add kale and continue cooking.

 Feel free to use 3 cans (15 oz) beans such as kidney, cannellini, pinto or northern in place of dried beans.
 Just be sure to drain and rinse them.
 Skip the first step and go right into step 2 instead.